Testing product states, quantum Merlin-Arthur games and tensor optimisation: Introduction

 The parameters of our test resemble classical property-testing algorithms~\cite{fischer01}.
 In general, these algorithms make a small number of queries to some object and accept with high probability if the object has some property $P$ ({\em completeness}), and with low probability if the object is ``far'' from having property $P$ ({\em soundness}).
 Crucially, the number of queries used and the success probability should not depend on the size of the object.
 The main result of this paper is a test for a property of a quantum state, in contrast to previous work on quantum generalisations of property testing, which has considered quantum algorithms for testing properties of classical (e.g.\ \cite{property-jnl,atici07}) and quantum~\cite{qboolean} oracles (a.k.a.\ unitary operators, although see \secref{unitaries} for an application to this setting).
 In this sense, our work is closer to a body of research on determining properties of quantum states directly, without performing full tomography (e.g.\ the ``pretty good tomography'' of Aaronson~\cite{Aaronson07}).
 The direct detection of quantities relating to entanglement has received particular attention; see~\cite{guhne09} for an extensive review.
 However, previous work has generally focused on Bell inequalities and entanglement witnesses, which are typically designed to distinguish a {\em particular} entangled state from any separable state.
 By contrast, our product test is generic and will detect entanglement in any entangled state $\ket\psi$.

 The product test is defined in \protoref{prodtest} below, and illustrated schematically in Figure \ref{fig:prodtest}.
 It uses as a subroutine the {\em swap test} for comparing quantum states \cite{buhrman01}.
-This test, which can be implemented efficiently, takes two (possibly mixed) states $\rho$, $\sigma$ of equal dimension as input, and returns ``same'' with probability $\frac{1}{2} + \frac{1}{2}\tr \rho\,\sigma$, otherwise returning ``different''.
+This test, which can be implemented efficiently, takes two (possibly mixed) states $\rho$, $\sigma$ of equal dimension as input.
+The test uses an ancilla qubit initialised in state $\ket{0}$ and applies a Hadamard gate to this qubit to produce the state $\proj{+}\otimes \rho \otimes \sigma$.
+The test proceeds by applying a controlled-SWAP operation to the latter two registers, controlled by the ancilla qubit, then applies a Hadamard gate on the ancilla qubit, followed by a computational basis measurement.
+If the outcome is 0, the output of the test is ``same''; otherwise, the output is ``different''.
+It is easy to show that this test outputs ``same'' with probability $\frac{1}{2} + \frac{1}{2}\tr \rho\,\sigma$.

 \boxproto{Product test}{ The product test proceeds as follows. \begin{enumerate} \item Prepare two copies of $\ket{\psi} \in \bbC^{d_1} \ot \cdots \ot \bbC^{d_n}$; call these $\ket{\psi_1}$, $\ket{\psi_2}$. \item Perform the swap test on each of the $n$ pairs of corresponding subsystems of $\ket{\psi_1}$, $\ket{\psi_2}$. \item If all of the tests returned ``same'', accept.
 Otherwise, reject. \end{enumerate} }